michaelchadwick/michaelchadwick.info/blog/_posts/2026/2026-01-29-to-err-is-to-web-dev.md

 ---
 layout: post
 title: 'To Err is to Web Develop'
-date: 2026-01-22
+date: 2026-01-29
-description: 'When planning a way to handle errors in a web application, there are a few ways to go about doing it.
-However, consider the following: what if you just do something else first for a while?'
+description: 'When I go to change something on a web application, I sometimes run into errors, either pre-existing or created by my own hand whilst tinkering.
+Hopefully, there is already systems in place to handle those errors, but maybe they can be improved.
+Let us take a journey through a typical workflow and what obstacles come up along the way.'
-tags: error guide linting prettification webdev
+tags: emberjs error guide http javascript linting prettification webdev
 draft: true
+published: false
 ---

 {{ page.description }}

 <!--more-->

 Errors are unavoidable.
 Perfection is impossible.
 This is true in web development just as it is in life.
-That doesn't mean you can't _do something_ about handling all those inevitable unwanted outcomes, but first: **stand up**.
-I know you are probably sitting or lying down while reading this, so let's break up the flow a bit.
+That doesn't mean you can't _do something_ about handling all those inevitable unwanted outcomes, however.
+When I go to make a change on a website, I invariably type something invalid or at least foolish that results in some kind of error.

-If you are on a mobile device, prepare to put it down.
-If you're on a desktop or laptop, be ready to look away from it.
-Either way, prepare to do some deep breathing in and out for a few minutes while either staring into the middle distance or closing your eyes completely, put the device down or out of sight, and..._do that_.
-The blog post will wait.

-...

-OK, done?
-Now that we have **perspective**, let's first discuss how your web application _could_ go wrong, and then some solutions to potentially handle it.
-Since I needed to elucidate the myriad ways a web application I've been working on recently _could_ or _might_ go awry, AND ways to combat that, here's a refresher course for both me and you.

 ## TYPES OF ERRORS